Who can be a foster carer?

 - people who do not have children.

 Not all carers need to be available full time, so you can combine work and other commitments with being a foster carer.

 Personal qualities of a foster carer

 Foster carers will work openly and cooperatively with all people in the child's life to ensure the best outcomes for that child.

-They will also learn about, and understand, the impact of the serious issues that lead to children coming into care, particularly the effects of abuse and neglect.
+They will learn about and understand, the impact of the serious issues that lead to children coming into care, particularly the effects of abuse and neglect.

 It's important for carers to have the following qualities: